 Don’t get lost in Dubai’s glitzy shopping malls.
 They’re amazing, true, but prices tend to be higher than in the UK and you probably won’t see many shops you can’t find in big cities back home.
 For the best bargains, head to the Gold and Textile souks, which you’ll find at opposite sides of the Dubai Creek.

-Be prepared to haggle – you’re first offer should be no more than half the asking price.
+Be prepared to haggle – your first offer should be no more than half the asking price.
 To make sure you’re not ripped off, check prices of similar pieces online before you buy.

 Take particular care when buying textiles, such as cashmere scarves.
 They can be great value and good quality, but make sure you take the item out of its packaging and check for snags and unfinished edges before leaving the shop.

-Also remember that when paying by credit card, ask to pay in sterling, not dirhams, to get the best exchange rate.
+Also remember that when paying by credit card, ask to pay in dirhams, not pounds, to get the best exchange rate.

 Enjoy the Sport of Sheikhs